Mani Ratnam: Comeback: 2013–present

 Mani's film, Kadal was released worldwide on 1 February 2013 to mixed reviews from critics and became a box office failure.
 Later the distributor of the film filed a police complaint against Mani on account of the huge losses suffered by him.

 His next film, romantic drama O Kadhal Kanmani starring Dulquer Salmaan and Nithya Menen as the lead pair, was released in April 2015.
 The cinematography and editing of the film was handled by P.C.
 Sreeram and A. Sreekar Prasad respectively, while music was scored by A. R. Rahman.
 The film depicted the life of a young couple in a live-in relationship in Mumbai, and was said to be a "reflection of the modern mindset of urban India", dealing with issues such as marriage and traditional values.
 Made at a small budget of 6 crores, the film achieved widespread critical acclaim and commercial success.

 His next was Kaatru Veliyidai, starring Karthi, Aditi Rao Hydari and RJ Balaji.
 The film, set in 1999 during the Kargil War, followed a pilot who, during his time as a prisoner of war, reflects on his failed love life.
 Kaatru Veliyidai was released in April 2017 to mixed reviews and received an average box office return.

 After Kattru Veliyadai, Ratnam's next film was the crime thriller Chekka Chivantha Vaanam, starring Arvind Swami, Silambarasan, Arun Vijay and Vijay Sethupathi as the lead actors, while Jyothika, Aishwarya Rajesh, Aditi Rao Hydari and Dayana Erappa, Prakash Raj, Thiagarajan, and Mansoor Ali Khan rounded out the supporting cast.
 The film followed three children as they battled for complete power of their crime family following their father's unexpected demise.
 Chekka Chivantha Vaanam opened in September 2018 to positive reviews and was a box office success.
 His next project was confirmed to be Ponniyin Selvan: I, based on the Indian epic written by Kalki Krishnamurthy.
 The film has an ensemble cast consisting of Vikram, Karthi, Jayam Ravi, Jayaram, Rahman, Aishwarya Rai, Trisha, Aishwarya Lekshmi, R. Parthiban, Lal, Babu Antony, Ashwin Kakumanu, Prabhu, Sarathkumar, Sobhita Dhulipala, Vikram Prabhu and many more, play the prominent roles.
 The venture was jointly produced by Mani Ratnam and Subaskaran under their banners, Madras Talkies and Lyca Productions.
 The music was composed by A. R. Rahman, while Ravi Varman handled the cinematography of the film.
 A. Sreekar Prasad was the editor.
 Initially planned as one film, reminiscent of Mughal-E-Azam, Ponniyin Selvan was divided into two parts.
 This was done to ensure that the audience would not be confused with the screenplay and story, adapted from the five books of the epic.
-The first part, Ponniyin Selvan: I, released theatrically, on 30 September 2022.
+The first part, Ponniyin Selvan: I, was released theatrically, on 30 September 2022.
+The second part, Ponniyin Selvan: II released on 28 April 2023.
+His next film was Thug Life (2025) starring an ensemble cast of Kamal Hassan, Silambarasan, Trisha, Abhirami, Joju George, and Nassar.